paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-148-national-defense-technology-and-industrial-base-defense-reinvestment-and-defense-conversion.md

 <a id="section-2521"></a>
 ## § 2521.
 Manufacturing Technology Program
 **(a) Establishment.—** The Secretary of Defense shall establish a Manufacturing Technology Program to further the national security objectives of [section 2501(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2501/a&num=0&edition=prelim) through the development and application of advanced manufacturing technologies and processes that will reduce the acquisition and supportability costs of defense weapon systems and reduce manufacturing and repair cycle times across the life cycles of such systems.
 The Secretary shall use the joint planning process of the directors of the Department of Defense laboratories in establishing the program.
-The Under Secretary of Defense for Acquisition, Technology, and Logistics shall administer the program.
+The Under Secretary of Defense for Research and Engineering shall administer the program.

 **(b) Purpose of Program.—** The Secretary of Defense shall use the program—